Model 1116di - 1:1 Balun, Low Band Optimized, 1-31 Mhz, 5kW

 Description

 Our "i" series of feedline isolation baluns provide excellent feedline decoupling and, depending on the model selected, low loss performance across the full HF spectrum.
-The model 1116di is a dual core design that will handle 5kW at resonance with a 100% duty cycle, provides high common mode impedance and an extended effective core area for excellent performance.
+The model 1116di is a dual core design that will handle 5kW at resonance, provides high common mode suppression and an extended effective core area for excellent performance.
 The core mix used to construct this balun is optimized for the lower frequencies producing a level of choking impedance not available from other designs.
-Even with the optimization, this core mix is still effective up through 54 MHz.
-Balun is configured with two SO-239 connectors with additional RF connectors available in the Accessories Category under Alternate Connectors.
-This balun is comparable to our model 1116du.
+Even with the optimization, this core mix is still effective up through 54 MHz and is comparable to our model 1116du.

 N connectors and mounting options are available in "Accessories & Connectors" section of our website